SkJonko/MRK.MAUI.RefactorKit/README.md

 - Detect Xamarin-style backing fields and properties.
 - Suggest fixes via lightbulb (Ctrl + .) or auto-fix.
 - Transform to the ObservableProperty attribute-based syntax.
+- Transform the DelegateCommand from MVVM to the new `RelayCommand` syntax.
+- Transform the Command to the new `RelayCommand` syntax.

 ### Examples